Hepatitis AViral hepatitis; Infectious hepatitis

 Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 - You eat or drink food or water that has been contaminated by stools (feces) containing the hepatitis A virus.
-Fruits, vegetables, shellfish, ice, and water are common sources of the disease.
+Unpeeled and uncooked fruits and vegetables, shellfish, ice, and water are common sources of the disease.

 - You come in contact with the stool or blood of a person who currently has the disease.

-- A person with hepatitis A passes the virus to an object or food due to poor hand-washing after using the bathroom.
+- A person with hepatitis A passes the virus to an object or food due to poor hand-washing after using the toilet.

 - You take part in sexual practices that involve oral-anal contact.

-- Overseas travel, especially to Asia or South or Central America
+- Overseas travel, especially to Asia, South or Central America, Africa and the Middle East

 - IV drug use